List of Doctors characters introduced in 2022: Rosie Colton

-Rosie Colton, portrayed by Janice Connolly, first appeared on 24 February 2022 and made her final appearance on 6 September 2022.
+Rosie Colton, portrayed by Janice Connolly, first appeared on 24 February 2022.
 She was introduced as a receptionist at Sutton Vale Surgery, which the Mill take over.
-When she meets business manager Bear Sylvester (Dex Lee) and surgery partners Zara Carmichael (Elisabeth Dermot Walsh) and Daniel Grangers (Matthew Chambers), Rosie fills them in on the details of Sutton Vale.
+When she meets business manager Bear Sylvester (Dex Lee) and surgery partners Zara Carmichael (Elisabeth Dermot Walsh) and Daniel Granger (Matthew Chambers), Rosie fills them in on the details of Sutton Vale.
 This includes the case of missing person Dr. Jacob Ashdown, who randomly went missing.
 Rosie gets emotional on several occasions over his disappearance.
 Rosie is shown to be hapless with technology and co-worker Princess Buchanan (Laura White) makes a comment that she is ready to retire, which new lead GP of Sutton Vale, Al Haskey (Ian Midlane), is disappointed about.
 Rosie warns Al that Princess is trouble and that there is something about her that he should watch out for.

 Jimmi Clay (Adrian Lewis Morgan) takes over as lead GP at Sutton Vale due to Al prioritising the care of his mother, which Rosie struggles with.
 He "has concerns" about Rosie's inability to cope with changes at her surgery, such as being unable to operate the new computer system and the staff changes.
 He speaks to Rosie about her situation and unknowingly persuades Rosie to retire.
 He asks Rosie to arrange a staff meeting which she gets upset at; Maeve Ludlow (Clelia Murphy) informs Jimmi that it is Rosie's last day at Sutton Vale and hints that she may feel unappreciated.
 He then arranges a last-minute goodbye party for her.
 Months after her departure, she learns that Jacob has been found dead and arrives at the crime scene with flowers.
 She informs DI Mick Hartley (Martin Walsh) that she believes Princess murdered Jacob.

+Rosie initially left in an episode broadcast on 6 September 2022.
 In March 2023, Connolly announced via Twitter that she would be returning to Doctors as Rosie later in the year.
+The character made an unexpected return in May 2023, with her hiring at the Mill kept a secret from everyone, since Bear decided to keep it private.
+Surgery partner Nina Bulsara (Wendi Peters) worries that her hiring is a mistake.
+However, she proves herself to be capable and is later promoted to deputy business manager.
+Months later, Rosie takes another job after Zara speaks to her horribly.

+After her second exit from the series, Connolly was told that she would be eventually reintroduced and promoted to a regular character.
+However, during her break from Doctors, the BBC cancelled the soap.
+However, Connolly was still reintroduced and promoted, with Rosie's return scenes airing on 26 September 2024.
+She was brought in as a replacement for Kiruna Stamell, who left her role as Kirsty Millar in the previous episode.
+As part of her return, writers introduced her daughter and grandson to the series: Lizzie Barnett (Jo Enright) and Max Barnett (Harry Lowbridge), respectively.